spicy-bear/project_6_react_neighborhood_map/README.md

 # Readme

-This App uses Google Maps API
+This App uses Google Maps API and the Foursquare API

 ## How to use the app